 where $u \in \mathbb{R}^m$ is the control input.
 Since $t$ decreases during sampling, $\mathrm{d}t < 0$ throughout, and $f(x, u)$ represents the drift of the reverse-time dynamics, consistent with the sampling process~\eqref{eqn:samplingSDE}.
 Assume that we are given a set $\mathcal{C} \subset \mathbb{R}^n$ of ``safe'' states, given by the superlevel set of a continuously differentiable function $h : \mathbb{R}^n \to \mathbb{R}$:

-We seek to design a feedback controller that ensures the state remains in $\mathcal{C}$ throughout the sampling process.
-This is accomplished using a feedback controller design based on control barrier functions \cite{ADA-XX-JWG-PD:2016, AAD-SC-etal_2019}.
-Formally, we say $\mathcal{C}$ is \emph{reverse invariant}\footnote{Note that standard literature in safety-critical control deals with control systems that evolve forward in time, hence the results derive conditions for forward invariance.
-Since we are controlling generative sampling dynamics that evolve backward in time, we instead consider the problem of enforcing reverse invariance.
-Our presentation closely follows \cite{AAD-SC-etal_2019}, however the CBF condition \eqref{eqn:cbf-condition} is modified to be consistent with the change in direction of time.} if, for any terminal condition $x(T) \in \mathcal{C}$, the resulting trajectory satisfies $x(t) \in \mathcal{C}$ for all $t \in [0, T]$ as $t$ decreases from $T$ to $0$.
-Equivalently, if $h(x(T)) \geq 0$, we need that $h(x(t)) \geq 0$ for all $t \in [0, T]$.
+We seek a feedback controller that keeps the state in $\mathcal{C}$ throughout sampling, designed via control barrier functions \cite{ADA-XX-JWG-PD:2016, AAD-SC-etal_2019}.
+We say $\mathcal{C}$ is \emph{reverse invariant}\footnote{Standard literature in safety-critical control treats systems evolving forward in time, deriving conditions for forward invariance.
+Since generative sampling evolves backward in time, we instead enforce reverse invariance.
+Our presentation follows \cite{AAD-SC-etal_2019}, with the CBF condition~\eqref{eqn:cbf-condition} modified for the reversed time direction.} if, for any terminal condition $x(T) \in \mathcal{C}$, the trajectory satisfies $x(t) \in \mathcal{C}$ for all $t \in [0, T]$ as $t$ decreases from $T$ to $0$; equivalently, $h(x(T)) \geq 0$ implies $h(x(t)) \geq 0$ for all $t \in [0, T]$.